AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 Unless you specify conditions, the `DeleteItem` is an idempotent operation.
 Running it multiple times on the same item or attribute does not result in an error response.

-You can use fluent API to add more configurations to delete requests.
+You can use the fluent API to add more configurations to delete requests.
 It might be useful when you want to know if your request deleted an item or it wasn't present in the table at all.

 ```csharp